Timinator2000/Algorithm_X/08 - your turn/05 - no spoon 2.md

 # Visualizing the Problem

 I believe using the analogy of tiles on a gameboard is the key to a successful Algorithm X approach to this puzzle.
 What does the gameboard look like?
-At first glance, the gameborad appears to a blank slate with nothing except a bunch of nodes that have number on them indicating how many links need to be connected to the node.
+At first glance, the gameborad appears to be a blank slate with nothing except a bunch of nodes, each with a number indicating how many links need to be connected to the node.

 <<Initial Graphic>>